Chapter 9 : Damages

 So he went without question and he tried to shove off his reluctance.

 Upon his arrival, James greeted his parents before slipping out of the room and set off in search of his brother.
 The sound of The Weird Sisters came from Al's bedroom, and James knocked twice before letting himself in.
 He turned down the volume on his brother's radio and looked to Albus.
 He found Albus lying motionlessly on his bed, his legs hanging off the end and his arms folded across his abs.
-He didn't even more or speak at James' entrance.
+He didn't even move or speak in the slightest to acknowledge James' entrance.
 So James sighed and let himself fall onto the bed next to his brother.
 He lay as Al did, his legs hanging off, and he folded his arms across his stomach.

 He turned his head to look at his still brother.

 “Just seeing what you were up to,” replied James.
 He turned his head to look back at the ceiling.

 “Really?” snorted Albus.
 “Because I was pretty sure that I would have to face the wrath of James Potter the next time I saw you.
 You sure you didn't come here to rip my head off?”

 He turned his head again and looked to Albus.
 He was still motionless and staring at the ceiling.
 James was about to question his brother why he said such a thing, but then he remembered and knew there was only one explanation.

 After his conversation with Norah, he had been able to forget all about Albus kissing his girlfriend.
 He had forced himself to forget it, and as such, he hadn't been angry about it.
 He had at first, but after looking at the situation from the perspective Albus had to be coming from, James found himself more understanding.

 “Oh,” sighed James.
 “I'm not mad at you, Al.”